 Almost exclusively electric cars were on show at the motor show in Munich.

-Internal combustion cars have been shamefully hidden away, even though they still have the most customers.
+Combustion engines were shamefully hidden away, even though they still have the most customers at the moment.

-The electric revolution is rolling and, above all, it is state-subsidized.
+The electric revolution is on the move and is primarily state-subsidized.

 Manufacturers' volume planners now have the direct correlation between sales volume and charging infrastructure in black and white in the data.
 The recommendation rates of EV drivers have fallen to record lows for the time being.

-In 2022, EV manufacturers rushed from one sales record to another when EVs became correspondingly attractive thanks to subsidies.
+In 2022, EV manufacturers rushed from one sales record to another when EVs became suitably attractive due to subsidies.

 There are other strategies that also result in high EV sales shares.

-In Norway, the country with the highest proportion of EVs (84%), the purchase of combustion engines has been made unattractive by the state.
-So far, only combustion cars have had to pay VAT (up to 25%), road tax, tolls, parking and ferry fees and fuel (€2/l).
+In Norway, the country with the highest proportion of EVs (84%), the purchase of combustion engines was made unattractive by the state.
+Only combustion cars have been subject to VAT (up to 25%), road tax, tolls, parking and ferry fees and fuel (€2/l).
 EVs, on the other hand, were ridiculously cheap.

-Many governments are promoting EVs as a future technology for individual mobility.
+Many governments are promoting EVs as the technology of the future for individual mobility.
 An intergovernmental competition has broken out here: Who can afford more EVs.

-But you can hardly see that.
-The competition takes place out of the spotlight.
+But you hardly see that.
+The competition takes place outside the limelight

 At the IAA, I witnessed this exchange of blows on a global level.

-Organized by the Chinese State Industry Association, co-hosted by the German Automobile Industry Association.
-The room was filled with seven CEOs from leading global manufacturers, around 200 listeners and many Chinese press representatives.
+It was organized by the Chinese State Industry Association and co-hosted by the German Automobile Industry Association.
+In addition to seven CEOs from leading global manufacturers, there were around 200 listeners and many Chinese press representatives in the room.

 The Chinese need access to the European market.

-It is part of general cultural knowledge that in Asia it is always about saving face.
-However, it is also clear that the Chinese are extremely efficient and assertive business people.
-All states on China’s periphery have been dominated by an economic elite of Chinese origin for decades.
+It is part of general cultural education that in Asia it is always about saving face.
+But it is also clear that the Chinese are extremely efficient and assertive business people.
+All states on China's periphery have been dominated by an economic elite of Chinese origin for decades.

-Until now, German manufacturers could be sure of technological superiority.
+Until now, German manufacturers could be sure of their technological superiority.

 Chen Hong, Chairman of SAIC Automotive (represented in Europe by MG, among others), is talking about the launch of the fixed battery next year and a new consumption record of less than 9 kWh/100 km.
 This was not echoed in the local press.

-But what Cheng meant was: “We are superior to you in this technology.
+What Cheng meant, however, was: "We are superior to you in this technology.

 Then Wang Chuanfu, the legendary founder and CEO of BYD, took to the stage.

 This is the man in the industry who won Warren Buffet as an investor.
-Wang points out that cars only release 30% of emissions in transportation and reports that BYD initially electrified buses, trucks and mopeds.
+Wang pointed out that cars only release 30% of the emissions in transportation and reported that BYD started by electrifying buses, trucks and mopeds.
 It is simpler and more effective, as can be seen from the CO2 savings from the 100 BYD buses in Germany.

-Then he comes to the main point: “We need stable processes, uniform standards and common regulation,” he says.
+Then he comes to the main point: we need, he says, "stable processes, uniform standards and common regulation."

 William Li (Bin), founder and CEO of NIO, seizes his opportunity and praises the German manufacturers.
 VW's new development center in Heifei is exemplary and makes clever use of the advantages of the development ecosystem.
 China has 120 million talented people in the tech industry - by comparison, the ACEA reports 16 million employees in the European automotive industry.

 The resources in this industry are incredibly large.
-There is talk of around 500 production licenses for manufacturers of electric vehicles.
-Strong competition is good for the customer – they get excellent products at a low price.
+There is talk of around 500 production licenses for electric vehicle manufacturers.
+Strong competition is good for the customer - they get excellent products at a low price.

-However, too much competition is fatal for many companies.
+But too much competition is deadly for many companies.

-Only the Chinese manufacturers who make the step into Europe, into a profitable market, will survive.
+Only the Chinese manufacturers that make the step into Europe, into a profitable market, will survive.

 German manufacturers need state benevolence.